E. Guigal - Côte-Rôtie La Turque 2020

 Jancis Robinson

-"Diamant brut with pronounced notes of spices and black fruit...
-One of the estate's jewels!"
+"A rough diamond with pronounced notes of spice and black fruit...
+One of the estate's finest wines!"

-"The 2020 Côte-Rôtie La Turque promises to be formidable.
-Bold and supremely complex, it opens with expressive nuances of mocha, ripe black fruits, dried meat, pencil shavings and cedar wood.
-Refreshing acidity balances the high concentration of flavors, all framed by a firm but polished tannic corset.
-In short, the 2020 La Turque is a wine of class and precision, endowed with remarkable inner energy and verticality." ( Vinous 2023). - Delivery in individual wooden cases for all orders of this wine (excluding Point Relais delivery).
+"The 2020 Côte-Rôtie La Turque promises to be outstanding.
+Bold and supremely complex, it opens with expressive notes of mocha, ripe black fruit, dried meat, pencil shavings, and cedar wood.
+Refreshing acidity balances the high concentration of flavors, all framed by firm but polished tannins.
+In short, La Turque 2020 is a wine of class and precision, endowed with remarkable inner energy and verticality."
+(Vinous 2023). • Delivery in a single wooden case for all orders of this wine (excluding Point Relais delivery method).

 Eye